paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-019-congressional-award-program.md

 **(f) Congressional Award Program medals**

 (1) **Design and striking** — The Secretary of the Treasury shall strike the medals described in subsection (a) and awarded by the Board under this chapter.
-Subject to subsection (a), the medals shall be of such quantity, design, and specifications as the Secretary of the Treasury may determine, after consultation with the Board.
+The medals shall be of such quantity, design, and specifications as the Secretary of the Treasury may determine, after consultation with the Board.

 (2) **National medals** — The medals struck pursuant to this chapter are National medals for purposes of chapter 51 of title 31.